 My first piece of advice?
 Get ready for a whole lot of work.
 Running a travel blog can easily suck up all your time, everything from staying on top of social media to keeping track of earnings to writing the actual blog itself.
 There's a lot going on behind the scenes.

 When you first start, you'll be putting in lots of work to build your brand and attract readers.
-You'll have to write some decent content and then take the time to promote it, reply to comments, interact with other travel bloggers, and so on.
-I'm talking 12 hour days, folks.
+You'll have to write some decent content and then take the time to promote it, interact with other travel bloggers, and so on.
+Expect long workdays when you're first starting out.